2007 Venezuelan RCTV protests: Background

-On 28 December 2006, President Chávez announced that the government would not renew RCTV's broadcast license which expired on 27 May 2007, thereby forcing the channel to cease operations on that day.
-The Supreme Tribunal of Justice (TSJ)—controlled by Chávez allies—ruled on 17 April that it is within the National Telecommunications Commission's power to decide on the issuing, renewal and revocation of broadcast licenses.
+On 28 December 2006, President Chávez informed that he would not renew Radio Caracas Televisión's (RCTV) concession, which was due to expire on 27 May 2007, thereby forcing the channel to cease operations on that day.
+The government argued that the refusal to renew was due to the position taken by RCTV during the 2002 coup attempt.
+RCTV's directors declared that the channel's concession did not expire until 2021, calling the measure an abuse by the government, and demonstrations in support of the channel took place.
+The Supreme Tribunal of Justice (TSJ)—controlled by Chávez allies— rejected on 17 April an appeal that argued that the license revocation was illegal and ruled that it was within the National Commission of Telecommunications's power to decide on the issuing, renewal and revocation of broadcast licenses.
+On 17 May 2007, the government rejected a plea made by RCTV to stop the TV station's forced shutdown.